 And you’ll need to create a detailed inventory of the goods you’re moving including values.
 Some things are now prohibited from being moved from the UK to France, for instance plants, cuttings and seedlings.
 You can still take seeds and bulbs but you’ll need to have them tested – at a cost of course.
 You’ll find more details and official forms for removals on the French customs website.

-If you’re using an experienced company like ClickMoves, they will sort out the inventory for you and they’ll tell you if there’s an issue with anything you want to take.
+Some companies will organise the inventory for you and they’ll tell you if there’s an issue with anything you want to take.
 There should be no tax or import duties as long as your goods are moved within 12 months of your permanent arrival.

 Removals from UK for second homeowners in France